-Named User/VM Licensing
+Named User/Desktop Licensing

 If an application such as Citrix Virtual Apps is hosted on a physical server, typically, you would have 100-200 users accessing each server.
 In this case, the server-based licensing options discussed above are ideal as the cost of the monitoring license is amortized across the users, thus reducing the total cost of monitoring.
 However, if the same application is virtualized, the number of users per server decreases; this in turn increases the monitoring license cost.
-In such environments, the Named User/VM licensing option is more suitable.
+In such environments, the Named User/Desktop licensing option is more suitable.
 This licensing option is applicable only to Thin Client and VDI environments, where you typically have only a few users accessing the servers at any given point in time.
 If this option is enabled, you can monitor any number of Citrix Virtual Apps servers, VMware Horizon RDS servers, Microsoft RDS servers, 2X Terminal servers, hypervisors hosting virtual desktops, AWS Workspaces, and/or cloud hosted desktops in your environment without any agent licenses, provided the total number of:

 • unique users who accessed any of the servers, virtual desktops (in the case of hypervisors hosting VDI), and cloud hosted desktops over the last 90 day period;